lmiller1990/electic/posts/A_Simple_Router_with_Ruby_and_Rack.md

-### A router from scratch with Rack and Ruby
+Rack is the web server that powers many Ruby web frameworks, including Rails.
+Let's see how you can make your own simple HTTP router, using Rack.

-Today I followed a guide by Adam Gamble about how to build a router for Rack, the class Ruby web server.
+This is based on a guide I followed by Adam Gamble about how to build a router.
 The guide is [here](https://isotope11.com/blog/build-your-own-web-framework-with-rack-and-ruby-part-2).

 ## Rack Basics